 The 10 Hidden IT Risks

 Your enterprise IT landscape has changed.
-As businesses have rapidly shifted to a browser-based, web application-intensive IT environment, IT management challenges have multiplied.
+Businesses have shifted to a flexible and dynamic browser-based, web application-intensive IT environment, and the IT management challenges have multiplied.
 The different architecture of web applications, when compared with native Windows applications, is a key driver of these challenges.
 The open and dynamic nature of this new IT landscape has increased security threats, and the complexities of the environment make it easy for your organization to unknowingly sacrifice efficiency, resulting in wasted money.

 These risks can be placed into two categories – security threats and wasted money.
 Here are the top 10 hidden risks your enterprise faces in today’s modern enterprise.